 According to recommendations, those with type 1 diabetes should screen for microalbuminuria for 5 years.
 And those with diabetes type 2 at the time of diagnosis because their condition might have been causing and developing issues long before it was even diagnosed.

-Microalbuminuria is a sensitive test regarding those with type 1 diabetes.
+Microalbuminuria is a sensitive test for those with type 1 diabetes.
 However, this test might miss many cases of diabetic kidney disease when it comes to those with type 2 diabetes.

 In fact, a low glomerular filtration rate indicates kidney disease.
 However, at the moment it is not able to measure GFR directly, but only closely approximated with the help of blood concentration of creatinine.